mehedi-hasan-arif2/StatVerse-API/README.md

 ### 🚀 What’s Inside the Lab?
 Every card is a product of manual experimentation with SVG paths and GitHub's API architecture:

-* **Space Orbit Metrics:** A mathematical representation of developer strength using hexagonal coordinate geometry and orbital animations.
+* **Space Orbit Metrics:** A mathematical representation of developer strength using hexagonal coordinate geometry.
-* **Language Proficiency:** Custom "Battery-style" bars with signature charging animations, built using raw SVG paths.
+* **Language Proficiency:** Custom "Battery-style" bars with signature charging animations.
-* **Evolution Ranking:** A logic-driven grading system (EX to E) that analyzes contribution density and PR impact.
+* **Evolution Ranking:** A logic-driven grading system (EX to E) analyzing contribution density.
 * **Dynamic Particles:** Floating UI elements and twinkling star-fields rendered through pure CSS.

 ---